habi/EAWAG-manuscript/manuscript.md

 12  103637  rec   3.499972
 182  12319  head_50um_rec  49.998527
 --->
+Due to the geometric magnification employed by the Bruker SkyScan microCT machines, the voxel size of the resulting dataset is depending on the position of the specimen in the machine.
+Natually, the field of view of the resulting dataset also depends on the chosen voxel size.
+The chosen voxel size is thus scan-specific.
+It was always chosen in a way that the region of interest to be images fit into the available lateral field of view of the microCT machine at the smallest necessary voxel size to resolve the structures of interest.
+Since the region of interest (either oral or pharyngeal jaws or the complete skulls of the fish) often did not fit into a single field of view *along* the anteroposterior axis of the fish, we often performed several tomographic scans along the rotation axis of the specimen in the machine (since the specimen were all scanned rotating around the anteroposterior axis).
+The projection images from those so-called stacked scans are subsequently automatically merged to one stack of reconstructions images by the reconstruction software.

 Depending on the size of the specimen we set the X-ray source voltage to 50--80 kV and---depending on the voltage---to a current between 107 and 200 μA.
+The different voltages and currents were chosen according to the Bruker guidelines for ideal image acquisition.
 The X-ray spectrum was filtered either by an aluminum filter of varying thickness (either 0.25, 0.5 or 1 mm for increasing specimen size) before digitization to projection images or recorded in an unfiltered way (for smaller specimen).
 Projection images spanning either 180° or 360° of sample rotation were acquired in angular steps of 0.1°, 0.15° or 0.2°, also depending on size of the fish.
-Since the region of interest (either oral or pharyngeal jaws or the complete skulls of the fish) often did not fit into a single field of view at the voxel size needed to resolve the details needed, we often scanned several stacks along the rotation axis of the specimen in the machine.
-These so-called stacked scans are automatically merged to one stack of reconstructions images by the reconstruction software.
 In total we recorded 9.8 TB of projection images (`TIFF` and `*.iif` files, where the `*.iif` files are for the so-called alignment scans).

-All the recorded projection images were subsequently reconstructed into virtual 3D stacks of axial `PNG` images spanning the regions of interest of each fish.
+All the recorded projection images were subsequently reconstructed into three-dimensional stacks of axial `PNG` images spanning the desired regions of interest of each specimen.
 All the specimens were scanned with their mouths facing downward in the sample holder and rotating along their long axis.
 We thus manually aligned each of the reconstructed datasets so that the lateral axis of the fish was horizontal in relation to the x and y direction of the reconstructed slices.
 We reconstructed the projection images with NRecon (Version 1.7.4.6, Bruker microCT, Kontich, Belgium) with varying ring artifact and beam hardening correction values, depending on each fish (again, all relevant values are listed in the [Supplementary Materials]).